Foreword

 |

-Now you’re beginning to understand the concept of SQLC, these models have obviously been written by SQL scripts.
+Now that you’re beginning to understand the concept of sqlc, these models have obviously been generated by SQL scripts.

 So here’s an SQL script that would allow the generation of these templates: